x-vin/covidcures/docs/src/naturopathic.md

 Ordinary household commodities could be used to make this home remedy.

 ### Suggested suppliers:
-Local grocery or supermarket
+Local grocery or supermarket.

 ### Further references:
 A great deal of anecdotal evidence from clinicians, such as [cardiologist Dr. Shilpa Dane's video testimony][153].
-For example, ""Sharing an Incident that happened with Mr. Pramod Malkan.
+For example, "Sharing an Incident that happened with Mr. Pramod Malkan.
 His daughter-in-law was tested positive for Covid and oxygen level went down to 80-85 and immediate hospitalization was recommended.
 Being skeptical abt the treatments at hospitals, Mr. Pramod decided to use a home remedy instead.
 He mixed a cube of camphor with a spoon of carom seeds and tied it in a piece of cotton cloth.
 He then made her smell it 10-15 times with deep breaths and repeat the same action every two hours.
 Within 24 hrs her oxygen level went to 98-99 without any hospitalization.
 After this, he helped one of his friends who was hospitalized for covid with the same remedy and as a result, his friend was released from the hospital.
-Carom seeds is - ajwain अजवाइन (ओवा)""
+Carom seeds is - ajwain अजवाइन (ओवा)."

 Reported to be stocked in ambulances, used to reoxygenate climbers and travellers in high altitude pilgrimage centers like Badrinath and Amarnath, and other Himalayan heights like Ladakh.
    - [Ayurveda Acharya Dr. Balaji Tambe: Camphor-Ajwain for Breath][154]